These Guidelines for all age groups are issued by British Fencing to ensure that Fencing remains one of the safest

-The BFA has decided to formalise certain minimum safety standards for fencing clothing in terms of the recently introduced European CEN standards.
+British Fencing now specifies certain minimum safety standards for fencing clothing in terms of the European CEN Standards.

 Fencers should apply these Guidelines to themselves and to anyone with whom they are fencing.
 If your opponent's blade is soft, for example, you are the one that may suffer if it breaks.

-The BFA has a policy on child protection.
-Fencers, coaches or officials dealing with children should ask for advice about this, and register with the BFA.
+BF has a policy on child protection.
+Fencers, coaches or officials dealing with children should ask for advice about this, and register with the BF.

 Children under the age of 14 should normally fence with weapon blades of size 3 or less, such as they would be required to use in competitions for their age.
 This will enhance their safety, comfort and enjoyment of our sport.

 Coaches/instructors have a special responsibility for safety during training and should especially study section 3 + appendix 1.
 They should also give very careful consideration to the circumstances in which they are prepared to instruct pupils who are not wearing full protective clothing.

 Referees are the guardians of safety in competitions.
 They have the authority to prevent the use of unsafe equipment and to penalise dangerous play.
 It is in the best interests of the fencers and the sport that they should always do so.